TheOdinProject/curriculum/nodeJS/express/controllers.md

 In this example, the `getAuthorById` function is a controller that handles a specific action related to retrieving an author by their ID.
 We'll use this controller by importing it into the file where we define our routes, and using it like this: `router.get("/:authorId", getAuthorById)`.
 Let's break down what's happening in this controller:

-1. The controller extracts the `authorId` from the request parameters (`req.params.authorId`).
-This assumes we've defined the parameter with a route, such as `/authors/:authorId`.
+1. The route path contains a route parameter (`/authors/:authorId`).
+The controller extracts the `authorId` from `req.params`.
 1. It then invokes a database query function `getAuthorById` to retrieve the author data based on the `authorId`.
-1. If the controller doesn't find the author, it sends a response with a 404 status code and the message Author not found, using `res.status(404).send(...)`.
+1. If the controller doesn't find the author, it sends a response with a 404 status code and the message `"Author not found"`, using `res.status(404).send(...)`.
 It then returns from the controller function to avoid invoking any other logic in the controller, as sending a response doesn't automatically stop the function execution.
 1. If the controller finds the author, it sends a response with a 200 status code and the found author object using `res.send(...)`.

 Very simple right?